TheSilvered/nest/docs/c_api/c_api-ggc.md

 - `ggc_next`: the next object in the generation it belongs to
 - `ggc_prev`: the previous object in the generation it belongs to
-- `ggc_list`: the genreration it belongs to
+- `ggc_list`: the generation it belongs to
 - `traverse_func`: the function that sets as reachable all the objects contained in the object
-- `track_func`: the function that tracks all the trackable objects that the object contains when it itself is tracked
+- `track_func`: the function that tracks all the traceable objects that the object contains when it itself is tracked

 ---